 Bitcoin Core is such a hassle to set up, so consider subscribing to it only if you think it’s worth giving up the convenience for some extra security.

 Guarda offers multi-platform cryptocurrency wallets for the web, desktop, and mobile.
 It offers good security measures and is extremely easy to use.
-It can also be synched with a hardware wallet such as Ledger, which is like I said before the best option for storing huge amounts of cryptocurrencies.
+It can also be synched with a hardware wallet such as Ledger, which is, like I said before, the best option for storing huge amounts of crypto assets.

-It offers support for a high number of cryptocurrencies, more than 40 in fact, and also thousands of tokens.
+It offers support for a wide range of crypto assets, more than 40 in fact, and also thousands of tokens.
 The only evident flaw I see with Guarda is that they charge relatively high fees.
 Free wallets need to make revenue somehow, that’s why they have to charge a crypto exchange fee or fee for transactions.

 Copay – A Multisig Bitcoin Desktop Wallet

 Copay is owned and was created by BitPay, a giant among the Bitcoin payment service providers.
-It’s a multisig wallet and it’s available for almost all major platforms, be it mobile and desktop.
-Multisig adds a layer of security and allows you to set a specific number of people to sign off on each transaction, to broadcast it to the whole network.
+It’s a multisig crypto wallet, and it’s available for almost all major platforms, be it mobile devices or desktops.
+Multisig adds a layer of security and allows you to set a specific number of people to sign off on each transaction to broadcast it to the whole network.
 The feature is great for extra security against theft and an affordable alternative to the more expensive hardware wallet.
-And yes, Codpay is indeed open-source and we all love to see that.
+And yes, Copay is indeed open-source, and we all love to see that.

 MultiBit HD is a desktop wallet that allows you to open multiple wallets at a time and synchronize with the network particularly quickly.
 It’s an open-source project which makes it extra safe.